safe-global/safe-apps-sdk/packages/safe-apps-sdk/README.md

 ### Loading the Safe App

+While developing your Safe App you can directly use [our production interface](https://gnosis-safe.io/app) for testing it.
+Some testnets like Rinkeby are also available there.
-When your app is live, you can import it to the Safe application.
+Once your app is live, even if you are running it locally, you can import it to the Safe application as a custom app.
 To do so, you should select the "Apps" tab:

-![alt text][safeappstab]
+![Apps section button][safeappstab]

 [safeappstab]: https://raw.githubusercontent.com/gnosis/safe-apps-sdk/master/assets/safe-tab-apps.png 'Safe: Apps tab'

-Use the `Manage Apps` button and add your app using a link:
+Use the `Add custom app` button and add your app using a link:

-![alt text][safeaddapp]
+![Add custom Safe App form][safeaddapp]

 [safeaddapp]: https://raw.githubusercontent.com/gnosis/safe-apps-sdk/master/assets/third-pary-app-modal.png 'Safe: Add Safe App'